NorthVine-Consulting/managerdash-docs/docs/5_feedback.md

 1. Navigate to a person's **PR Review** tab
 2. Review a pull request and evaluate it
 3. When marking a PR as **"Feedback Opportunity"**:
-   - Feedback is automatically created in draft status
+   - Feedback is automatically created as feedback type with pending state
    - Content includes PR title, your review comments, and evaluation
    - Tagged automatically with "PR Review" and the PR number
-   - Status set to "Preparing (Draft)" for you to review before delivery
+   - State set to "Pending" for you to review before delivery
 4. Find the auto-generated feedback in:
    - The person's **Feedback** tab
-   - Your **Home Dashboard** under "Drafts"
+   - Your **Home Dashboard** under "Pending Feedback"
 5. Edit the feedback to refine before marking as delivered

 **Benefits**: